mopidy/mopidy-pandora/docs/troubleshooting.rst

 ----------------------

-Mopidy-Pandora makes use of the pydora API, which comes bundled with its own command-line player that can be run completely independently of Mopidy.
-This is often useful for isolating issues to determine if they are Mopidy related, or due to problems with your Pandora user account or any of a range of technical issues in reaching and logging in to the Pandora servers.
+Mopidy-Pandora makes use of the pydora API, which comes bundled with its own command-line player.
+Running pydora completely independently of Mopidy is often useful for isolating issues, and can be used to determine if they are Mopidy related or not.

 Follow the `installation instructions <https://github.com/mcrute/pydora#installing>`_ and use ``pydora-configure`` to create the necessary configuration file in